Skip to main contentAccessibility Statement

 • Unincorporated groups comprising at least 21 members who are registered to vote in the West Northamptonshire area

-To nominate an asset as an asset of community value, eligible groups are required to complete the Asset of Community Value Nomination Form.
+To nominate an asset as an asset of community value, eligible community groups are required to complete the form.

-• If the asset is eligible for listing as an asset of community value, we will add the asset to the Asset of Community Value Register (ACVR) and a land charge will be registered against the asset
+• If the asset is eligible for listing as an asset of community value, we will add the asset to the Asset of Community Value Register (ACVR) and a land charge will be registered against the asset.

-Any owner of a property which has been listed as an asset of community value has a statutory right to request a review of that decision.
-This review must be submitted in writing to us within 8 weeks of the date that they received notification from us of our decision to include the property within the ACVR at the following address.
+This review must be submitted in writing to the Council within 8 weeks of the date that they received notification from the Council of its decision to include the property within the ACVR at the following address:

 Assets of Community Value Team